-Marriage and communication problems are one of the biggest challenges couples face in a marriage.
-Inability to communicate effectively with one’s spouse can lead to one or both partners feeling unheard, not cared for, and/or unloved.
+Marriage communication problems are one of the biggest challenges couples face in a marriage.
+The inability to communicate effectively with one’s spouse can lead to one or both partners feeling unheard, not cared for, and/or unloved.
 The bad news is that communication problems can have a devastating and even fatal impact on a marriage.
-The good news is that with the right tools, communication difficulties are some of the easiest marital problems to fix.
+The good news is that with the right tools you can fix communication issues, and communication problems are one of the easiest relationship problems to fix.

 More inspiration for marriage and communication problems: